London to Paris / Paris to London in just over 2 hours

-Eurostar is a foot passenger only, direct train linking Paris, Lille and Brussels with London St Pancras.
+The train from Paris to London is operated by Eurostar.
+Eurostar trains are undersea trains for foot passengers only, linking Paris, Lille and Brussels with London St Pancras.
 If you're touring Kent you can also disembark at Ashford and Ebbsfleet.

-St Pancras International is the London Eurostar terminus and is Europe's first 'destination station'.
-It has world-class shopping, Europe's longest champagne bar, a fresh daily farmers' market and top restaurants and bars.
+The Paris-London train arrives at St Pancras International - the London Eurostar terminus and Europe's first 'destination station'.
+St Pancras has world-class shopping, Europe's longest champagne bar, a fresh daily farmers' market and top restaurants and bars.

 There are frequent Eurostar services between Paris, Brussels, Lille, Calais and London every day of the week.
-Services from Paris run regularly from around 6:45 to 21:15 and take around 2 hours 20 minutes.
+Train services from Paris to London run regularly from around 6:45 to 21:15.
+The Paris to London train takes around 2 hours 20 minutes.

 If you are travelling on to destinations in southern England, you may save time by getting off the Eurostar at Ashford International or Ebbsfleet International in Kent.
 Find out how to get to and from Ashford International and Ebbsfleet International on the Eurostar website.